Jfelipechiquito/Jfelipechiquito/README.md

 --------------------
 ![habilidades-desarrollador-web](https://user-images.githubusercontent.com/58018580/224174060-f208c5c3-014c-4347-b9ad-3bf743c49d5b.jpg)

-I'm a Full Stack Developer with an orientation to the Front-End.
-I am passionate about software development and everything that can be done with just a computer and knowledge.
-I've been learning how to code since 2021, i went trough programing lenguajes AND Library´s like js, React, Redux and which i liked the most JavaScript ❤ Here in my profile, you will find some personal information to get on contact, some personal projects and other practical challenges.
+📘Text in English:

+➡️ I am a Full Stack Developer.
+Passionate about new technologies and the infinite projects that can be done with a computer.
+Every day I try to try new challenges in search of increasing my knowledge so I would like to show you some of my personal and group achievements, which you will find below.

-* 🌍  I'm based in Tehuacan, Puebla, Mexico
+* 🇨🇴 I am based in Bogota, Colombia.
-* ✉  You can contact me at [abisplash.26@outlook.com](mailto:abisplash.26@outlook.com)
+* ✉ You can contact me at [felipechiquito010@gmail.com]
-* ⚡  I consider myself as a proactive person, always trying to improve day by day.
-I love learning from others as much as being able to help them and be in constant collaboration
+* ⚡I trust in my skills and strengths when it comes to start developing   a project giving 100% of me, seeking to promote a good work environment that allows group and personal growth.

+📗 Texto en Español:

+➡️ Soy Desarrollador Full Stack.
+Apasionado de las nuevas tecnologías y de los infinitos proyectos que se pueden hacer con un ordenador.
+Cada día intento probar nuevos retos en busca de aumentar mis conocimientos por lo que me gustaría mostrarles algunos de mis logros personales y grupales, los cuales encontrarán a continuación.

+* 🇨🇴 Estoy radicado en Bogotá, Colombia.
+* ✉ Puedes contactarme en [felipechiquito010@gmail.com]
+* ⚡Confío en mis habilidades y fortalezas a la hora de empezar a desarrollar un proyecto dando el 100% de mí, buscando promover un buen ambiente de trabajo que permita el crecimiento grupal y personal.

 ### Skills